-Our Lady of Lourdes Catholic Multi Academy Trust Executive Board recognise their moral and statutory responsibility to promote the mental health of all pupils and staff together with St Patrick's Catholic Academy's Local Governing Body.
+Our Lady of Lourdes Catholic Multi Academy Trust Executive Board recognise their moral and statutory responsibility to promote the mental health of all pupils and staff together with St Patrick's Local Governing Body.
 The Executive Trust Board and Local Governing Body will endeavour to provide an environment where all children and adults feel they can share Mental Health issues.
 They will make sure that all children and young people have the same access to Mental Health support regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 They follow procedures to ensure that children and adults receive effective support, protection and justice and recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face, especially around communication.
 Our faith impels us to extend a helping hand to those who may be marginalised or facing difficulties, mirroring the love, and understanding exemplified by Christ.
 Mental Health forms part of the school and Trust's responsibilities.
-The school's Mental Health policy is available on the school website: Our Academy - St Patrick's Catholic Voluntary Academy (st-patricks.nottingham.sch.uk)
+The school's Mental Health policy is available on the school website: Home - St Patrick's Catholic Voluntary Academy